Hyurl/webium/README.md

 Worth mentioned, if you use `res.send()` to send a Buffer, most browsers will download the buffer as a file, so it's always better to set `res.attachment` when you are sending buffers.

+### About the next()

+The function `next` returns a wrapper of the next listener, when it is called, the returning value (if any) of the listener will be returned.
+This module will try to match as many routes as it can as long as you continue calling the `next()`, so you must not call it unless you know what you're doing.